 - (a) Within two months of ratification, the University shall deliver a hard copy of the contract to each administrative supervisor, and four (4) copies to be placed in the University library.
 The University will make an electronic copy of the Agreement available to all faculty members.
-The University will also provide a hard copy of the contract to any faculty member who requests it. - (b) In addition, the University Administration shall provide an electronic copy of the ratified Agreement, plus twenty (20) hard copies, to the UFF. - (c) The cost for printing additional copies of these documents beyond those detailed in paragraph 38.2 (a) and (b) shall be borne equally by the University Administration and the UFF.
+The University will also provide a hard copy of the contract to any faculty member who requests it. - (b) The University Administration shall provide an electronic copy of the ratified Agreement, plus twenty (20) hard copies, to the UFF. - (c) The University Administration shall provide a hard copy of this agreement to all newly hired faculty. - (d) The cost for printing additional copies of these documents beyond those detailed in paragraph 38.2 (a) and (b) shall be borne equally by the University Administration and the UFF.